phunware/maas-mapping-ios-sdk/README.md

 PWRoute.createRoute(from: <START_POINT>,
                     to: <END_POINT>,
-                    options: routeOptions) { (route, error) in
+                    options: routeOptions) { result in
+    switch result {
+    case .success(let route):
         // Plot the route on the map
         mapView.navigate(with: route)

+    case .failure(let error):
+        // Failed to create a route
+        ...
+    }
 }
 ```